 Zucchini Sticks Oreganata

-If you’re pretty much familiar with this green squash, it’s a vegetable that doesn’t need to be embellished with a lot of seasonings or herbs.
+We love the simplicity of this dish.
+If you’re pretty much familiar with this green squash like zucchini, it’s a vegetable that doesn’t need to be embellished with a lot of seasonings or herbs.
+It doesn’t take much to make them tasty.

 Sometimes too many seasonings can kill the flavor altogether, which is why we believe less is more when it comes to cooking fresh vegetables.

-1. In a medium or large frying pan, heat 1 tablespoon of olive oil over medium heat.
+1. In a medium or large frying pan or skillet, heat 1 tablespoon of olive oil over medium heat.
 Add one-third of the zucchini sticks.
-Cook and stir occasionally, until the zucchini begins to turn brown and is almost tender about 3 to 5 minutes.
+Cook and stir occasionally, until the zucchini begins to turn brown and is almost fork-tender, about 3 to 5 minutes.

 2. Then sprinkle over them with some of the prepared garlic and oregano.
 Season with salt and fresh black pepper to taste.
 Sauté for an additional 1 to 2 minutes.